 –Location; we prefer either walking distance to work, or close to good public transportation

 –Plan to ride a bus?
 They are not easy for visitors to figure out, though it might be ok if you don’t expect visitors.
 If you are not near the starting point, mini buses can’t stop if they are full.
 After viewing a flat outside “the big city”, we waited 30 min for a bus with seats, gave up and flagged a taxi.
 And that wasn’t rush hour.
 The “green” mini-buses have a fixed route, but you must tell the driver, in Cantonese (the ones I’ve been around don’t speak Mandarin or English), when you want to get off.
+I also noticed that the driver sometimes changes his route to avoid traffic, so you MUST tell him where you want to get off, and must be able to understand what he says if he is trying to explain that he won’t stop there (I couldn’t understand/communicate, so I avoided these buses).
 The “red” mini-buses don’t have a fixed route, require a Cantonese conversation, and are beyond my comprehension!

 –Does the building have Internet access and a good signal for your mobile phone?
 In the heart of the city, it shouldn’t be a problem, but if you decide to live away from the city noise, you may be away from Internet access or decent phone coverage too.
 Not every Internet or cable provider serves every building, so if this is important, be sure you know the details before you sign the lease.
 And of course, there’s no telling how good your connection will be once the service is connected.
 Our 2017 flat (using iCable) has a very good speed in the morning, but it’s functionally useless in the evening.